-The Central Peninsula Batterers Intervention Program (CPBIP), a component of The LeeShore Center, is a state approved, 36-week educational program for men who have used violence in an intimate relationship.
-The majority of men who participate in the BIP are court ordered.
-Referrals may come from a variety of sources: i.e. Office of Children's Services, and Adult Probation.
+The Central Peninsula Batterers Intervention Program (CPBIP), a component of The LeeShore Center, is a state-approved, 36-week educational program for men who have used violence in an intimate relationship.
+BIP referrals come from a variety of sources; the State Court System, the Tribal Court System, the Office of Children's Services, and Adult Probation.

 The goal of the CPBIP is threefold: